AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

-- The dollar sign specifies that you are using jQuery, what goes inside the parantheses and quotes is what you are selecting.
+- The dollar sign specifies that you are using jQuery, what goes inside the parentheses and quotes is what you are selecting.
 As you can see, you can use your CSS-style selectors!
 - You manipulate or work with a certain element by doing the following:

 ```